marklindhout/hetzblocker/README.md

-# Hetzblocker Browser Extension

-## Usage in the Browser
+# Hetzblocker in the Browser

 This is the source code repository for the Hetzblocker browser extension, currently available for Firefox and Chrome.
 If you want to develop the